Charles A. Holloway

 The Kleiner Perkins Caufield & Byers Professor of Management, Emeritus

-Charles Holloway is the holder of the Kleiner, Perkins, Caufield & Byers Professorship in Management Emeritus.
-Professor Holloway has become a leader in the study and teaching of entrepreneurship, supply networks, and technology management.
+Holloway is the holder of the Kleiner, Perkins, Caufield & Byers Professorship in Management, Emeritus.
+Holloway has become a leader in the study and teaching of entrepreneurship, supply networks, and technology management.
 He has recently developed two new courses in this area, Evaluating Entrepreneurial Opportunities and Strategy and Management in Supply Networks.
 He also teaches courses on the formation of new ventures.
-He is one of the directors of the Stanford Center for Entrepreneurial Studies at the Graduate School of Business aimed at curriculum development and research on smaller, rapidly growing companies.
-He was the founding co-chair of the Stanford Integrated Manufacturing Association, a cooperative effort between the Graduate School of Business and the School of Engineering, which focuses on research and curriculum development in technology and manufacturing, and helped develop a joint program to prepare doctoral students in this area.
+He is one of the directors of the Stanford Center for Entrepreneurial Studies at Stanford Graduate School of Business aimed at curriculum development and research on smaller, rapidly growing companies.
+He was the founding cochair of the Stanford Integrated Manufacturing Association, a cooperative effort between Stanford GSB and Stanford School of Engineering, which focuses on research and curriculum development in technology and manufacturing, and helped develop a joint program to prepare doctoral students in this area.

-Professor Holloway has served as a board member for more than 10 start-up companies in a range of industries.
+Holloway has served as a board member for more than 10 startup companies in a range of industries.
 He is currently on the board of SRI International as well as several smaller companies.
-He is the author of Decision-Making Under Uncertainty: Models and Choices, co-editor of The Perpetual Enterprise Machine—Seven Keys to Corporate Renewal Through Successful Product and Process Development, and many articles in the field of management.
+He is the author of Decision-Making Under Uncertainty: Models and Choices, coeditor of The Perpetual Enterprise Machine — Seven Keys to Corporate Renewal Through Successful Product and Process Development, and many articles in the field of management.

 - PhD, University of California, Los Angeles, 1969

 - MS, University of California, Los Angeles, 1964

 - Codirector, Center for Entrepreneurial Studies, Stanford GSB, 1996–2013

 - Associate Dean for Academic Affairs, Stanford GSB, 1990–91